1. Get through the LinkedIn

-LinkedIn is a great tool to learn about people and their accomplishments.
-Some may even write habitually, allowing you to gain an understanding of their thoughts and interests.
-Connect and reach out to the leaders, asking to meet for coffee.
-The greatest leaders are always happy to mentor others.
-If you end up building a relationship with them, you’ll find yourself with a permanent mentor.
+LinkedIn is a great way to learn about people and their accomplishments.
+There are even some who write habitually, allowing you to gain an understanding of their interests and thoughts.
+Ask to meet with the leaders.
+Top leaders are always willing to provide mentoring to others.
+Once you establish a relationship with them, you will have a permanent mentor.

 2. Look To Your Team

 If you don’t know it all, you need to acknowledge that.
 Any success story will often have other situations related to that element of success.
 You may not only need one coach, but the entire team.
 As you become more humble with your team, you will become aware that your “mentor” is the collective group together, helping you reach new, enlightened heights.

 Your workplace may have one if you’re lucky.
 They say that birds of a feather flock together.
 Join meetup groups in your field of interest.
 Attend talks and learn from the discussions.
 Attend community technical workshops.
 These events are often attended by potential mentors.
 Look for articles and blogs of interest and follow them.